 Selling a company is never an easy thing.
 Finding a buyer, agreeing on terms, and handing off a business that you’ve devoted so much hard work to is a challenge for any entrepreneur.

 Automating your workflows when you’re looking to sell your company might seem counterintuitive, but with the right documentation, it’s actually a great way to package your processes as a valuable asset for prospective buyers.

-If you want to know more about how automation can help SMBs at any stage in their lifecycle, check out the other posts on our blog or the videos on our YouTube channel.
+If you want to know more about how automation can help SMBs at any stage in their lifecycle, check out our blog or our YouTube channel.
 You can also follow XRay on Twitter, Facebook, or LinkedIn.